-I lived below my means for a long time.
+I worked two jobs and lived below my means for a long time.
 I moved into an ultra-cheap bachelor suite, ate almost nothing but rice and potatoes, stopped buying new clothes and avoided money vampires like cellphones and cable TV.
 I’m also single and debt-free, and I’ve spent most of my life trying to avoid car/house/alimony payments.

 I want to save money to travel.
 Any advice?